Mermaid Melody Pichi Pichi Pitch: Anime

 An anime adaptation produced by TV Aichi, We've, and Tokyu Agency, animated by Actas and Synergy Japan, and directed by Yoshitaka Fujimoto aired in Japan in two seasons.
 The first season, simply named Mermaid Melody Pichi Pichi Pitch and covers manga chapters 1 to 20, aired between April 5, 2003 and March 27, 2004.
 They were compiled into 14 DVD volumes.
-The second season, Mermaid Melody Pichi Pichi Pitch Pure, which adapts events from chapters 21 to 30, was aired between April 3 to December 25, 2004.
+The second season, Mermaid Melody Pichi Pichi Pitch Pure, which adapts events from chapters 21 to 30, was aired between April 3 and December 25, 2004.
 Unlike the first season, Pure was compiled into two DVD box sets containing a total of 11 discs.

 ADV Films acquired the license to the anime in June 2004 for its North American release, but was eventually dropped due to difficulty in finding backers and securing a TV airing deal.
 While the acquisition of the license and the production of the English anime predated that of the manga, it is unknown if a release will occur.
-That is because as of 2009, the anime has been completely dubbed but is being held by Kodansha.
-In addition, some foreign dubs such as Spanish and French dubbed versions was translated from the unreleased ADV Films' English-dubbed version as a reference when Elastic Rights acquired the licensing rights to Mermaid Melody Pichi Pichi Pitch from Kodansha in Spain, Portugal, Greece, Cyprus, Turkey and French-speaking Europe and Africa.
-Likewise, there's an alternative English dub version which it was made in Malaysia by an unknown dubbing studio for Top-Insight International (which released the anime series in Asia outside Japan and Korea on behalf of Kodansha).
-It aired on TV3 in 2006 and later moved its sister channel TV9 in English with or without Malay subtitles.
-However, the Malaysian English dubbed version became very hard to find than the ADV's dubbed version since it never officially released to home video neither in Malaysia nor in English-speaking Asian territories.
+As of 2009, the anime has been completely dubbed but is being held by Kodansha.
+In addition, some foreign dubs such as Spanish and French dubbed versions were translated from the unreleased ADV Films' English-dubbed version as a reference when Elastic Rights acquired the licensing rights to Mermaid Melody Pichi Pichi Pitch from Kodansha in Spain, Portugal, Greece, Cyprus, Turkey and French-speaking Europe and Africa.
+Likewise, there is an alternative English dub version which was made in Malaysia by an unknown dubbing studio for Top-Insight International (which released the anime series in Asia outside Japan and Korea on behalf of Kodansha).
+It aired on TV3 Disney Channel (Spanish TV channel), Clan (TV channel), RTVE, Telemundo, Telemundo Internacional, Telemundo Africa, Telemundo Kids, in 2006 and later moved its sister channel TV9 in English with or without Malay subtitles.
+The Malaysian English dubbed version however became very hard to find than the ADV's dubbed version since it never officially released to home video neither in Malaysia nor in English-speaking Asian territories.

 A total of six theme songs were composed for the anime.
 The first opening theme, "Taiyō no Rakuen ~Promised Land~" (太陽の楽園 ~Promised Land~) by Miyuki Kanbe, and the first ending theme "Daiji na Takarabako" (大事な宝箱) by Asumi Nakata, are used in the first 28 episodes.
 For 29th to the 52nd episodes, "Rainbow Notes♪" by Kanbe and "Sekai de Ichiban Hayaku Asa ga kuru Basho" (世界で一番早く朝が来る場所) by Nakata, Hitomi Terakado, and Mayumi Asano, are the second opening and ending themes respectively.
 For Pure, the opening theme is "Before the Moment" by Eri Kitamura while "Ai no Ondo °C" (愛の温度°C) by Nakata, Terakado, and Asano is the ending song.